 Grievances raised by workers will be recorded with the actions taken by each unit and/or the contractor.
 The summary of grievance cases will be reported to the PMU as part of contractor’s, healthcare facilities’, and other relevant parties’ periodic report.
 Where the aggrieved workers wish to escalate their issue or raise their concerns anonymously and/or to a person other than their immediate supervisor, the workers may raise their issue with the PMU.

-Workers’ GRM for the under Cash Transfer Program
+Workers’ GRM for the Cash Transfer Program

 The focal persons for the Cash Transfer programme will be as follows: